Nicolae-Peptea/CodeCoolShop/README.md

         "CodeCoolShop": "<your-database-connection-string-comes-here>",
       }
   ```
-- In Visual Studio open the Package Manager Console from Tools → Library Package Manager → Package Manager Console and then run the `enable-migrations` command (make sure that the default project is the "DataAccessLayer").
-![enbale-database.png][enable-database]
-- Then run `Update-Database` in the Package Manager Console to seed the database
-![update-database.png][update-database]

 - Create a Stripe account [here][registerStripe]
 - Go to appsettings.json ->Fill in the Stripe - SecretKey and Publishable Key [how to locate them in your Stripe account][stripeKey]